2017 Board Members

 Ron Spodofora joined the crew at Tuckerton Seaport in 2008 after having worked closely with Gus Heinrichs in the Boatworks for countless hours.
 Ron has elevated the programming offered on traditional boat building and made it one of the main draws of the Seaport.
 Ron works to keep the traditions of the Barnegat Bay alive through onsite and offsite outreach programs.
 Previously, Ron spent a thirty-five year career at Six Flag Great Adventure where he began as Journeyman Carpenter and ascended to Maintenance Supervisor.
 Ron oversaw the wooden rollercoaster division.
 He brought that experience as well as the experience of running a family business specializing in custom millwork to Tuckerton Seaport.
 Ron enjoys passing the traditions of the Barnegat Bay on to our young visitors.
 Ron’s family’s South Jersey roots date back to 1957.
 In his free time, Ron’s favorite hobby is sculpting and his work can be seen at the St. Mary’s Church Garden in Barnegat.

 Charlene Ackerman, Gift Shop Manager

 Charlene Ackerman began working at Tuckerton Seaport in 2007.
-She worked in the Welcome Center as an assistant and was recently promoted to Gift Shop Manager.
-Charlene has lived in Little Egg Harbor since 1985 with her husband Bob.
+She worked in the Welcome Center as an assistant and was promoted to Gift Shop Manager.
+Charlene is also our Membership Manager.
+She has lived in Little Egg Harbor since 1985 with her husband Bob.
 Charlene gained her retail experience from 1989 to 2006 when she owned and operated Clamtowne Crafts right here in “Clamtown”.
 Charlene brings not only experience, but a love of Tuckerton’s small town charm.